Suspension of the rules: Gordian knot

 One application of the motion to suspend the rules is called the "Gordian knot" motion.
 If confusion has caused the assembly to get so tangled up in a parliamentary snarl that neither the chairman nor the members can unravel it, a member can move to suspend the rules to start fresh.
 The use of the "Gordian knot" motion is illustrated in The Standard Code with this example: "Madam President, in view of the confusion about the parliamentary situation, I believe it would be best if we were to cancel out everything that has been done on this motion and start over from the beginning, permitting the motion to be resubmitted in whatever form the maker wishes.
 I move that the rules be suspended to permit this."
 The "Gordian knot" version of suspension of the rules was introduced by Floyd Riddick, Parliamentarian Emeritus of the United States Senate, at a meeting of the board of directors of the American Institute of Parliamentarians.

 Robert's Rules of Order Newly Revised does not have such a motion.
 However, the same effect could be done by having the maker of a main motion request to withdraw it.
 If the assembly approves this request, all adhering motions to the main motion cease to be before the assembly as well.

-US Congress
+United States Congress

 In the House of Representatives of the US Congress, motions to suspend the rules are in order on Mondays, Tuesdays, Wednesdays, and during the last six days of a session.
 The Committee on Rules normally releases a list of bills and resolutions to be suspended for the week as were requested by the various committee chairmen.
 The motion is made on the House floor, which is debatable for 20 minutes each by the proponent and an opponent of the measure.
 Two-thirds of the Members present and voting must vote in the affirmative for the rules to be suspended and pass, adopt, or agree to the measure.
 Most measures that are passed in this manner are noncontroversial and are often bipartisan.

 In the United States Senate, the motion to suspend the rules is allowed only with notice or by unanimous consent.